USPS delays could hit Georgia military, overseas ballots

 Susan Dzieduszycka-Suinat, president and chief executive of Overseas Vote, part of the nonprofit U.S. Vote Foundation, said she’s doubtful that the steps the U.S. Postal Service has taken to expedite the delivery of mail-in ballots will be enough for overseas ballots to make it in time.

 “We’ll see if that matters,” she said in an interview with The Post.
-“I just can’t imagine that the debacle in the Post Office didn’t have an impact.”
+“I just can’t imagine that the debacle in the post office didn’t have an impact.”

 The runoff was triggered after no candidate captured at least 50 percent of the vote in November.
 Now Republican incumbent Sens.
 Kelly Loeffler and David Perdue are locked in tight races with their respective Democratic challengers, the Rev. Raphael Warnock and Jon Ossoff at a time when political dynamics in the South are in flux and after the Peach State helped elevate a Democrat into the White House for the first time in 28 years.